To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 iStock was the first microstock agency and had no real competition for 3 years.
 It’s been the go-to site to buy and sell stock photos and is a leading competitor today.
 Owned by Getty Images, iStock is known for its variety of images, unique features and payment options.
+Read on to learn more about one of our top picks for best digital media stock photos.

 When looking for a file to use, iStock allows you to narrow down your search results so you find the perfect picture you’re looking for.
 You can further narrow your search down by using many categories including keywords, file size, price range, image type, color and photographer or contributor name.
 After narrowing your search down to a smaller group you can filter your images even more so by best match, age, downloads, contributor, rating, size and title.